 - Wait three hours.

-- Wash your hair with mild shampoo.
+- Wash your hair with a mild shampoo.

-- Repeat maximum three times a week.
+- Repeat a maximum of three times a week.

-Don’t ever use lemon juice undiluted.
+Notes: Don’t ever use lemon juice undiluted.
 It’s too strong, and it contains citrus acid that can bleach your hair color.
 Also, apply the mixture on your scalp, not on the hair strands because it could make your hair dry and frizzy.

 5. Sage and rosemary will darken your hair

-Sage has been known for centuries and used as a remedy for numerous ailments, including gray hair and baldness.
+Sage has been known for centuries and is used as a remedy for numerous ailments, including gray hair and baldness.
 It has the natural ability to darken your hair and cover any gray strands.
 The same goes for rosemary, which also stimulates hair growth and slows down hair loss.

 For the best results use both sage and rosemary.
 Here’s how to do it.